2. Numeracy Software for dyslexic learners.

 This expanding set of simple reinforcement games covering the national curriculum for Maths has proved very popular and effective in many schools, and offers exceptional value for money.
 One advantage of SUMS is that the games run on various small hand-held devices as well as traditional computers.
 The instructions are not spoken but the graphics are generally so clear and simple such that this should not present a problem.

-Apart from school and local authority licences, a home version CD of the games is available for just £10.
+Apart from school and local authority licences, a home version CD of the games is free online.
 The company also has similar products covering Phonics and French.

 These programs are based on a simple system of matching values in two grids.
 They were developed by a special needs teacher and now cover all topics up to the end of KS2.
 They are ideal for practice at basic skills.